MrPonie/Firefox-Icon-Replacer-Windows/README.md

 ## In case after running the script you need to restore files

-You will be able to find original files inside backup folder, which you can find at the same location as this markdown file.
+You will be able to find original files inside backup folder, which you can find at the same location as this markdown file.<br>
-Put *firefox.exe* and *private_browsing.exe* at Firefox directory, which by default is at: `C:\Program Files\Mozilla Firefox\`.
+Put *firefox.exe* and *private_browsing.exe* at Firefox directory, which by default is at: `C:\Program Files\Mozilla Firefox\`.<br>
 Put *omni.ja* at: `C:\Program Files\Mozilla Firefox\browser\`.